frederic-arr/ripedb-go/README.md

-# RIPE Databse Go Client
+# RIPE DB Go Client
 This is a Go client for the RIPE Database RESTful Web Service API.
 It is a simple wrapper around the API, providing a more convenient way to interact with the RIPE Database.

 ## Features